totalspectrum/spin2cpp/docs/SpinPasmIntegration.md

 `return sum` or `result := sum` then `scaleArray` would have caused the Spin COG to wait for the result.

+The converted code also has a new method, `__busy`, which returns `TRUE` if the Spin COG is still working and `FALSE` (or 0) if it is finished.
+You can use this, for example, to assign work to COG objects as they become free.

 A More Real World Example
 -------------------------